stride3d/stride-community-toolkit/README.md

 - Performance and feature evaluation

 ## Functionality
 Some functionality you would expect and which is working in the Stride Editor might not be possible yet.
-Please add your vote or submit another request in the Issues.
+Please add your vote or submit another request in this repo Issues.

-## Issues
+## Building Project Issues
 1. Error - Could not load native library libcore using CPU architecture x64
    - Make sure you installed Visual C++ Redistributable
 ```